beyond-decentralized/AIRport/README.md

 on the platform.

 Airport naturally fulfils User data incentives though it's technology.
-It also naturally solves the dilemma of monopolizing App product by promoting App specialization (via schema+data sharing).
+It also naturally solves the dilemma of large App monopolies by promoting App specialization (via schema+data sharing).

 ### Monetization<a name="monetization"></a>